joMusangu/husky-dashboard/README.md

 The frontend is embedded in `index.html` using React via CDN.
 To modify it:
 1. Edit the React component code in the `<script type="text/babel">` section
+2. If you change the API port, update the `API_BASE_URL` constant in the script
-2. Refresh the browser to see changes
+3. Refresh the browser to see changes

 ## License